MicrosoftDocs/playfab-docs/playfab-docs/features/analytics/xbox-data/quickstart.md

 > This feature is currently in **Private Preview**.
 > It is provided to give you an early look at an upcoming feature, and to allow you to provide feedback while it is still in development.
 >
-> Access to this feature is restricted to select titles.
-Customers in our Indie, Pro, and Enterprise tiers can request access by opening a ticket with our support team via the Contact Us tab in the PlayFab Game Manager.
+> Access to this feature is restricted to select titles and the preview program is currently closed to more customers.

 The Xbox Data Add-On provides transaction-level usage and purchase data from Microsoft's Xbox and Store to your PlayFab Insights database/cluster.
 From here, you can run direct queries against the data.
 It is designed to benefit any Xbox developer, whether or not they use the PlayFab SDK.